pontaberglund/Evaluaute-Code-Edits/README.md

 ## The Task

 The task was to generate code edits in three different ways using ten different models living behind the same API.
-The responses were parsed according to the edit format and evalauted agains some tests.
+The responses were parsed according to the edit format and evalauted against some tests.

 ## Setup